 Thursday, February 25, 2016 |

-The film Room has been a regular on the awards circuit this year, with an Academy Award win for actress Brie Larson and an Oscar nomination for best adapted screenplay for Emma Donoghue.
+The film version of Emma Donoghue's Room was a regular on the awards circuit, with an Academy Award win for actress Brie Larson and an Oscar nomination for best adapted screenplay for Emma Donoghue.
 Based on Donoghue's bestselling book, Room is a moving, heartbreaking portrayal of motherhood and survival.

-With Room dominating the headlines, Donoghue has announced a couple new projects on the horizon: a new novel The Wonder slated for a fall release, and a script for Frog Music, based on her 2014 novel.
+Donoghue's recent projects include a new novel, The Wonder, which is on the shortlist for the Scotiabank Giller Prize, and a script for Frog Music, based on her 2014 novel.
 Below, Donoghue shares the books that have shaped her life and writing.

 The childhood book that made her love reading

 My breakthrough book was The Chronicles of Narnia series by C. S. Lewis.
 A wonderful babysitter - a lapsed trainee priest, actually - read me the entire set when I was very young (I think about four).
 I'm now on my second go of reading them aloud to my kids.
 They still turn up in my work - for instance in Room, Jack's private retreat, Wardrobe, owes a lot to the wardrobe in The Lion, The Witch and The Wardrobe.

 Fairy tales obsessed me from about seven to twelve.
 I remember bringing Grimm's Tales (a thick hardback) with me on a sleepover at my cousins' and being completely unsociable all evening.
 In our local public library, I sought out books of Russian fairy tales, Greek fairy tales, Irish fairy tales... and when I figured out that the same motifs kept turning up in (but given different flavours) in these different national collections, I thought I'd made a real discovery, until my literary critic father Denis Donoghue told me Vladimir Propp had identified them back in 1928.